 When to Contact a Medical Professional

-Piazza AJ, Stroll BJ.
-Digestive System Disorders.
-In: Kliegman RM, Behrman RE, Jenson HB, Stanton BF, eds.
+Maheshwari A, Carlo WA.
+Digestive system disorders.
+In: Kliegman RM, Stanton BF, St. Geme JW, Schor NF, eds.
 Nelson Textbook of Pediatrics.
-18th ed.
-Philadelphia, Pa: Saunders Elsevier; 2007:chap 102.
+20th ed.
+Philadelphia, PA: Elsevier; 2016:chap 102.

-Review Date: 5/16/2011
+Review Date: 5/14/2017

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed medical professional should be consulted for diagnosis and treatment of any and all medical conditions.
-Links to other sites are provided for information only -- they do not constitute endorsements of those other sites. © 1997- A.D.A.M., Inc. Any duplication or distribution of the information contained herein is strictly prohibited.
+Links to other sites are provided for information only -- they do not constitute endorsements of those other sites. © 1997- A.D.A.M., a business unit of Ebix, Inc. Any duplication or distribution of the information contained herein is strictly prohibited.